xbrowsersync/api/README.md

 `allowedOrigins` | Array of origins permitted to access the service.
 Each origin can be a `String` or a `RegExp`.
 For example `[ 'http://example1.com', /\.example2\.com$/ ]` will accept any request from `http://example1.com` or from a subdomain of `example2.com`.
 If the array is empty, all origins are permitted | `[]` (All origins permitted)
 `dailyNewSyncsLimit` | The maximum number of new syncs that a single IP address can create per day.
 If this setting is enabled, logs are created in newsynclogs collection to track IP addresses (cleared the following day).
 Set as `0` to disable. | `3`
-`db.authSource` | The database to use for authentication. | `admin` `db.connTimeout` | The connection timeout period to use for mongoDB.
+`db.authSource` | The database to use for authentication. | `admin` `db.connTimeout` | The connection timeout period to use for MongoDB.
 Using a high value helps prevent dropped connections in a hosted environment. | `30000` (30 secs)
-`db.host` | The mongoDB server address to connect to, either a hostname, IP address, or UNIX domain socket. | `127.0.0.1` `db.name` | Name of the mongoDB database to use. | `xbrowsersync` `db.username` | Username of the account used to access mongoDB.
+`db.host` | The MongoDB server address to connect to, either a hostname, IP address, or UNIX domain socket. | `127.0.0.1` `db.name` | Name of the MongoDB database to use. | `xbrowsersync` `db.username` | Username of the account used to access MongoDB.
 Set as empty string to use environment variable `XBROWSERSYNC_DB_USER`. | (Empty string, defers to environment variable)
-`db.password` | Password of the account used to access mongoDB.
+`db.password` | Password of the account used to access MongoDB.
 Set as empty string to use environment variable `XBROWSERSYNC_DB_PWD`. | (Empty string, defers to environment variable)
-`db.port` | The port to use to connect to mongoDB. | `27017`
+`db.port` | The port to use to connect to MongoDB. | `27017`
 `log.file.enabled` | If set to true, [Bunyan](https://github.com/trentm/node-bunyan) will be used to capture minimal logging (service start/stop, new sync created, errors) to file.
 Logged messages are output to `log.file.path` and the log file is rotated automatically each period set by `log.file.rotationPeriod`, resulting in files "`log.file.path`.0", "`log.file.path`.1", etc. | `true`
 `log.file.level` | Bunyan log level to capture: `trace`, `debug`, `info`, `warn`, `error`, `fatal`. | `info` `log.file.path` | File path to log messages to (ensure the account node is running as has permission to write to this location). | `/var/log/xBrowserSync/api.log`